spider/spider/docs/create-driver.md

 Note that you don't *have* to use Spider with graph databases.
 There are plans to create a MySql and Mongo driver.

+## Before we Begin
+Take a look at Spider's test suites.
+You will unit tests for each supported driver (tests/Unit/Drivers).
+You will also notice that each of these Driver tests extend `BaseTestSuite` which includes several contract methods.
+The best way to build a driver of your own is to create a test that extends this `BaseTestSuite`, implement the required methods, and let the tests fly.
+This way you know your driver is capable of everything a first-party driver can do.

 ## Step One: Setup
 The only thing you need to do to setup is create a new class that extends `Spider\Drivers\AbstractDriver` which will also implements